TheAccidentalTeacher/glennallencarmansandiego/docs/technical-overview-presentation.md

 ## Slide 1: Introduction
 ### What We Built: An Educational Geography Game

-**Carmen Sandiego: A Modern Educational Platform**
+**Sourdough Pete's Geography Challenge: A Modern Educational Platform**
 - Interactive geography learning game for classrooms
-- Students guess locations based on clues about villains
+- Students track down The Sourdough Syndicate using research skills
 - Teachers can present cases to entire classes
 - Built with modern web technology for reliability and performance